harzkr/hexcode-generator/README.md

 You can also call http://localhost:3000/api/generate-code to get a new code directly as a response

 The stack uses a simple NextJS setup with a couple of routes and a single API endpoint.
-It uses redis as a cache to store the codes, but not in a necessary way Even in app memory can be used for what redis is being used here for, it just lends a cleanliness to the structure, and hints at the possibility of scaling the app
+It uses redis as a cache to store the codes and to store other relevant pointers required for the code mapping part, and plays an important role in handling the data along with the required structures It makes the app scalable within the data range

-The stack uses a simple NextJS setup with a couple of routes and a single API endpoint.
-It uses redis as a cache to store the codes, but not in a necessary way Even in app memory can be used for what redis is being used here for, it just lends a cleanliness to the structure, and hints at the possibility of scaling the app

 I have used a hashmap structure with redis to make the transactions as fast as possible